phax/phive-rules/README.md

 # News and noteworthy

 * v2.0.5 - work in progress
     * Extracted new submodule `phive-rules-peppol-legacy` to reduce the size of the default library.
-Only the latest 2 versions are contained in the main `phive-rules-peppol` module - older versions will be moved to `phive-rules-peppol-legacy`.
-Currently `3.11.0` and `3.11.1` are in `phive-rules-peppol`
+Only the latest two versions are contained in the main `phive-rules-peppol` module - older versions will be moved to `phive-rules-peppol-legacy`.
 * v2.0.4 - 2021-01-27
     * Updated to phive 7.1.0
     * Added support for EN 16931 1.3.4 format (deprecated version 1.3.3)